Sylvia Lyons Render

 Sylvia Lyons Render (June 8, 1913 – February 3, 1986) was an American academic and curator.
 Recognized for her expertise in the life and writings of Charles W. Chestnutt, Render was the first African American to earn a doctoral degree from the Vanderbilt Peabody College of Education and the first person to hold the position of manuscript curator in African American history at the Library of Congress.

 Early life and education

 Render was born on June 8, 1913, in Atlanta, Georgia, the only child of Lewis Rudolph Lyons and Mamie Beatrice Foster Lyons.
 She grew up in Tuscaloosa, Alabama, and Nashville, Tennessee, graduating from Nashville's Pearl High School.
 She received her Bachelor of Science degree in 1934 from Tennessee State University, where she was class valedictorian.
-She received an MA from Ohio State University in 1952, attended the University of Chicago, and became the first African American to receive a PhD from the George Peabody College for Teachers in 1962.
+She received an M.A. from Ohio State University in 1952, attended the University of Chicago, and became the first African American to receive a PhD from the George Peabody College for Teachers in 1962.